papistan/taptrust/README.md

 * name
 * review
+* url
 * score_overall (entered automatically)
 * score_transparency
-* score_quality
-* score_friendly
+* score_governance
 * score_legal
-* score_usability
+* score_functionality

 NOTE: score_overall is an average of the other scores.
-This is working as of first commit.